• Europes biggest bike selection

 A 2x setup, on the other hand, has two front chainrings, each with a specific number of teeth, such as 46/30t - meaning nothing more than that the large, outer chainring has 46 teeth and the small, inner one has 30 teeth.

-1x setups offer a relatively wide gear range and are popular for their simplicity, while the large chainring on a 2x allows for higher speeds on flat or downhill trails.
-On the small chainring, you'll ride at a higher, lighter cadence, ideal for climbing or demanding terrain.
+1x setups offer a relatively wide gear range and are popular for their simplicity.
+The large chainring on a 2x allows for higher speeds on flat or downhill trails.
+On the small chainring, you'll ride at a higher, lighter cadence, which is ideal for climbing or demanding terrain.

-So let's keep in mind that the primary difference between the two setups is the number of gears they offer you.
+Remember that the primary difference between the two setups is the number of gears they offer.
 2x gears allow for more gears.
-It's a bit more complex than that, though, which is why we'll next take a look at the gear ratio.
+It's a bit more complex than that, so we'll look at the gear ratio next.

 2. What is the gear ratio?